A-Morbois/PKB/202003210942 Devops_Project.md

 Provisionning : execute a script at the end of the boot of the machine Can be a script or a configuration manager (chef, puppet etc)

+run provisionning at the creation or need to run it manually `vagrant provision` `config.vm.provision "shell", path "<Bash_Script_path>"`

+VagrantFile is written in ruby